-Argument Description key alias <alias> Downloads SSL key types as follows: download type pkcs12-Specifies a PKCS12 file containing the private key and the pkcs12 <url <download URL>> [password certificate. <password>1 private-key-Specifies a private key. private-key <key-str <key string> | url <download URL>> The parameters are as follows: url-Specifies the download URL for either PKCS12 or private key. password-Specifies an optional password for PKCS12.
+Argument Description key alias <alias></alias> Downloads SSL key types as follows: download type pkcs12 <url <download="" url="">> [password</url> pkcs12-Specifies a PKCS12 file containing the private key and the certificate. <password>] private-key <key-str <key="" string=""> url</key-str></password> private-key-Specifies a private key. <download url="">></download> The parameters are as follows: url-Specifies the download URL for either PKCS12 or private key. password-Specifies an optional password for PKCS12.
 If a password is not specified after the password keyword, you will be prompted for it. key-str-Specifies the SSL key PEM file by providing a key string for a private key.
 Enclose the key string in double quotation marks.
-Examples: (config) # apps ssl key alias key1 download type private-key url https:// keyserver.domain.com/path/keyfile.pem (config) # apps ssl key alias key2 download type pkcs12 url sftp:// test:mytest@10.10.10.10/home/test/ssldecrypt/keys/srv1k.pfx (config) # apps ssl key alias key3 download type private-key key-str "-----BEGIN RSA PRIVATE KEY----- ...----END RSA PRIVATE KEY-----" The download URL specifies an SSL private key or PKCS12 container.
+Examples: (config) # apps ssl key alias key1 download type private-key url https://keyserver.domain.com/path/keyfile.pem (config) # apps ssl key alias key2 download type pkcs12 url sftp:// test:mytest@10.10.10/home/test/ssldecrypt/keys/srv1k.pfx (config) # apps ssl key alias key3 download type private-key key-str "BEGIN RSA PRIVATE KEY" The download URL specifies an SSL private key or PKCS12 container.
 The supported formats for download are HTTP, HTTPS, FTP, TFTP, SCP, and SFTP.
 Using a secure protocol, such as HTTPS is recommended.
 The maximum number of keys is 4000 on GigaVUE-HC2 and GigaVUE HD Series.
 The maximum number of keys is 2000 on GigaVUE-HB1.
 The maximums are per chassis.
 With PKCS12, the key will be converted to PEM format, the certificate will be verified, then the key will be added to the keychain.
 Once the key is added in PEM format to the keychain, no checks will be performed to verify if it has expired.
-For more information on keys, refer to the "GigaSMART SSL Decryption for Out-of-Band Tools" section in the GigaVUE-FM User's Guide. keychain password <password> <confirm Creates an SSL keychain password.
-Use this command when no keys have password> been installed on the node, for example: (config) # apps ssl keychain password Creating a new password for ssl keychain: Password: Confirm: The password is used to encrypt all private keys uploaded to the node.
+For more information on keys, refer to the "GigaSMART SSL Decryption for Out-of-Band Tools" section in the GigaVUE-FM User's Guide. keychain password <password> <confirm password=""></confirm></password> Creates an SSL keychain password.
+Use this command when no keys have been installed on the node, for example: (config) # apps ssl keychain password Creating a new password for ssl keychain: Password: Confirm: The password is used to encrypt all private keys uploaded to the node.
 Only strong passwords can be configured.
-A strong password has at least 10 characters and at least three of the following: uppercase letters lowercase letters numbers special characters NOTE: The password is not saved on the node. keychain password <password> Prompts for the SSL keychain password.
-When keys are installed on the node, configure terminal enter configure terminal mode, for example:
+A strong password has at least 10 characters and at least three of the following: uppercase letters lowercase letters • numbers special characters NOTE: The password is not saved on the node. keychain password <password></password> Prompts for the SSL keychain password.
+When keys are installed on the node, you will be prompted to verify the password after any node reboot when you enter configure terminal mode, for example: configure terminal (config) # apps ssl keychain password required Please enter ssl keychain password: Password: